jaskiran-chhokar/raman-illusions/README.md

   ### :iphone: Client-Side Development
   :heavy_check_mark: Website must be **responsive** across all screen sizes

-  :heavy_check_mark: Website must be fully **compatible** with the latest version of the following browswers: Chrome, Firefox, Safari and IE.
+  :heavy_check_mark: Website must be fully **compatible** with the latest version of the following browsers: Chrome, Firefox, Safari and IE.

   :heavy_check_mark: Implement **lazy-loading** with JavaScript to ensure that all off-screen images/videos are deferred (and only loads once the user scrolls to the position where the resource is located).